What is Community Led Housing

 The community group or organisation owns, manages or stewards the homes in whichever way they decide to.

-The housing development is of true benefit for the local community, a specific group of people (an intentional community), or both.
+The housing development is of true benefit to the local community, a specific group of people (an intentional community), or both.
 These benefits should also be legally protected in perpetuity.

 Find out more at www.communityledhomes.org.uk